zdravkov/kendo-docs/framework/mvvm/overview.md

 Although bindings look like JavaScript code they are not.
 The following is **NOT** a valid Kendo MVVM binding declaration:
 `<div data-bind="text: person.name.toLowerCase()"></div>`

-If a value from the View-Model requires processing before displaying it in the View a method should be created and used instead:
+If a value from the View-Model requires processing before displaying it in the View, a method should be created and used instead:

     <div data-bind="text: person.lowerCaseName"></div>